crs4/notredam/src/dam/kb/tinykb/doc/source/classes.rst

    rest of the diagram shows not-yet-implemented classes planned for better NotreDAM integration.
-The blue dashed arrows indicate that ``KBObject_1``, ``KBObject_2`` and ``KBObject_n`` (which inherit from :py:class:`KBObject`) are dynamically generated from :py:class:`KBClass` instances.
-Those dynamic classes, in turn, can be cross-referenced through the :py:class:`orm.attributes.ObjectReference` attributes defined in their generating KBClass.
+The blue dashed arrows indicate that ``KBObject_1``, ``KBObject_2`` and ``KBObject_n`` (which inherit from :py:class:`orm.KBObject`) are dynamically generated from :py:class:`orm.KBClass` instances.
+Those dynamic classes, in turn, can be cross-referenced through :py:class:`orm.attributes.ObjectReference` attributes (as defined in their respective :py:class:`orm.KBClass`'es).

 .. automodule:: orm